WiX-Toolset-Pills-15mg/Bundle-with-MSI-Packages/doc/article/README.md

 The focus of the current pill is the bundle itself.
 Therefore, for more details about creating the dummy installers:

 -  check out the example in the `sources` directory or, for even more details,
-- check out the "Deploy Files" tutorial here: https://github.com/WiX-Toolset-Pills-15mg/Deploy-Files
+- check out the "My First Installer" tutorial here: https://github.com/WiX-Toolset-Pills-15mg/My-First-Installer

 **Note**: The two MSI files created by these projects are two normal installers that can also be installed independently.